 - Smol/Small Web - This name is often favoured by minimalist sites such as m15o’s Status.Cafe

-- Indieweb - A separate web collective, mainly with professional web developers, it is less related to the web revival.
+- Indieweb - A loose web collective, mainly with professional web developers, it is less related to the web revival

 So what ties it all together?